Back to projects

 Origin of the Project

-The importance of innovation in the production of food, especially healthy food, cannot be understated.
-In the 20th century, Norman Borlaug, the Father of the Green Revolution and Nobel Peace Prize winner, is credited with saving over 1 billion people from starvation.
-I believe that by the end of the 21th century a second Green Revolution will be required to right a population that is both growing in number and growing in unhealthiness.
-The agricultural industry is responsible for the majority of water usage and the majority of human land usage.
-In fact, nearly half the habitable land on earth is used for agricultural purposes.
-Coupled with the large percent of food gone to waste each year and other externalities such as inefficiencies in distribution chains, let alone issues with monoculture, petroleum derived fertilizers, etc… It is all but obvious that the system is not sustainable as is.
-Additionally, the issues extend into societal problems.
-Namely, limited access, both physically and economically, to healthy food.
+The importance of innovation in the production of food, especially healthy food, cannot be overstated.
+In the 20th century, Norman Borlaug — the Father of the Green Revolution and a Nobel Peace Prize winner — is credited with saving over a billion people from starvation.
+I believe that by the end of the 21st century a second Green Revolution will be required to feed a population that is both growing in number and declining in health.
+The agricultural industry is responsible for the majority of both water and human land usage; in fact, nearly half the habitable land on Earth is used for agriculture.
+Coupled with the large percentage of food that goes to waste each year and other externalities such as inefficiencies in distribution chains — let alone issues with monoculture, petroleum-derived fertilizers, and the like — it is all but obvious that the system is not sustainable as is.
+The issues also extend into societal problems: namely, limited access, both physical and economic, to healthy food.

 Initial Steps

-Before we began on the actual design of our prototype we set up our own DIY hydroponic systems.
-We used one of the simplest forms of hydroponics, the Kratky Method, which allows the plant(s) to grow in static, nutrient rich water.
-Beginning with plants hardy to hydro systems, we grow a large variety of herbs and leafy greens.
+Before we began the actual design of our prototype, we set up our own DIY hydroponic systems.
+We used one of the simplest forms of hydroponics, the Kratky method, which lets plants grow in static, nutrient-rich water.
+Beginning with plants hardy to hydro systems, we grew a large variety of herbs and leafy greens.
 Pictured in Figure 1 are some herb clones cut from plants purchased at the local grocery store.

 Figure 1.
 Herb clones growing in a simple Kratky hydroponics system.